openmls/openmls/book/src/message_validation.md

 ## Detailed list of validation steps

-The following is a list of the individual semantic validation steps performed by OpenMLS.
+The following is a list of the individual semantic validation steps performed by OpenMLS, including the location of the tests.

 ### Semantic validation of message framing